jstromsoe/reach-docs/docs/power-supply.md

 ### Powering using DF13 ports

-Reach can be powered by providing 5 Volts to corresppnding pins on any of the two DF13 ports.
+Reach can be powered by providing 5 Volts to corresponding pins on any of the two DF13 ports.

 When Reach is powered over DF13 port it will pass power to devices connected to Micro-USB OTG port such as flash drives, 3G\4G modems, USB radios etc.